prthkash02/growth-portfolio/research/sources.md

-# Sources: Cold Outreach Pipeline for B2B SaaS
+# Sources for the topic "Cold Outreach Pipeline for B2B SaaS"

 **Topic:** Cold outreach pipeline for B2B SaaS, viewed through an AI-native lens, how AI is changing prospecting, personalization, and sequencing, and where it helps vs. where it just adds noise.

 **Why this topic:** I come from a sales background, so I can actually judge whether outreach advice is good or just loud, which is the point of this exercise.
 The goal isn't to collect the most content; it's to collect the *highest-signal* practitioners and form a point of view from the tension between them.

-## How I chose these 10
+## My reasons for choosing these 10:

 - **Practitioners, not pundits**: every person here has shipped real outbound (built SDR teams, run agencies, or built the tooling), not just written about it.
 - **Spread across content types**: podcasts, YouTube, newsletters, LinkedIn, so the research has range, not just one source format.